The Family Man (Indian TV series): Casting

 As the storyline spans around various places in India, the makers chose actors from various states such as Karnataka, Andhra Pradesh, Kerala, Tamil Nadu, Jammu and Kashmir, Uttar Pradesh, and Maharashtra.
-In an interview with The Indian Express, actor Kishore Kumar G was approached by one of the writers from Y Not Studios, Sumanth, who was writing for The Family Man, to play the role of a Commando in the series.
+In an interview with The Indian Express, actor Kishore Kumar G was approached by Sumanth, a writer from Y Not Studios, who was writing for The Family Man, to play the role of a Commando in the series.
 Priyamani plays the role of Suchitra, Srikanth's wife and also an associate professor in the psychology department.
 About her character Suchitra, she stated that "She's a typical working wife and someone who is not afraid of expressing herself.
 She's a multi-tasking woman and someone who, even though she has her hands full, wants to do more."
 Sharad Kelkar plays the role of Arvind, an associate professor, who is trying to become an entrepreneur.
 Neeraj Madhav, in his digital debut, plays the role of Moosa, a 24-year old IIT engineer, who gets involved with ISIS.
 Sundeep Kishan plays the role of Major Vikram.
 The cast members also includes Sharib Hashmi, Sunny Hinduja and Shreya Dhanwanthary in pivotal roles.

 On 28 November 2019, Samantha Ruth Prabhu announced her confirmation in the second season of the series, thus marking her digital debut.
-Samantha plays the role of the main antagonist Raji, a rebel leader, with Neeraj Madhav's character Moosa is expected for a comeback in the second season.
-Apart from the cast members of the first season, the second season features Shahab Ali, Vedant Sinha, Mime Gopi, Ravindra Vijay, Devadarshini Chetan, Anandsami and N. Alagamperumal.
+Samantha plays the role of the main antagonist Raji, a rebel leader, with Neeraj Madhav's character Moosa was expected for a comeback in the second season.
+Apart from the cast members of the first season, the second season features Shahab Ali, Vedant Sinha, Mime Gopi, Ravindra Vijay, Devadarshini, Chetan, Anandsami and N. Alagamperumal.